What is Pupil Premium?

 The pupil premium

-This is one of the current coalition government’s key education policies.
-It’s based on findings that show that, as a group, children who have been eligible for free school meals at any point in time have consistently lower educational attainment than those who have never been eligible for FSM.
+This is one of the former coalition government’s key education policies, based on findings that show that, as a group, children who have been eligible for free school meals at any point in time have consistently lower educational attainment than those who have never been eligible for FSM.

 The Service Premium gives schools extra funding to support children and young people with parents in the armed forces.
 Pupils attract the premium if they meet the following criteria: